telekom-mms/ansible-collection-icinga-director/docs/icinga_command_template.rst

     When using a dict as argument value, the following properties are supported. ``skip_key``, ``repeat_key``, ``required``, ``order``, ``description``), ``set_if``, ``value``.

     The ``value`` property can be either a string, a json or a dict.
 When used as a dict, you can define its ``type`` as ``Function`` and set its ``body`` property as an Icinga DSL piece of config.

+  append (optional, bool, None)
+    Do not overwrite the whole object but instead append the defined properties.

+    Note - Appending to existing vars, imports or any other list/dict is not possible.
+You have to overwrite the complete list/dict.

+    Note - Variables that are set by default will also be applied, even if not set.

   url (True, str, None)